 The second half of our list is made up of popular fast-food joints.
 You’re probably swinging through the drive-thru or desperate for a meal while traveling, and you know going into it that you’re not about to have a very healthy meal.
 It can be a little easier to decipher what you should stay away from—anything that has “triple” in its name is probably dangerous—but there are still some options that sound innocent enough.
 Don’t be fooled; find out what’s the one item to skip at each of these 20 popular fast food places.

 This two-patty, bacon-topped sandwich is by far the worst burger on Burger King’s menu, surpassing all others in waistline-demolishing ingredients.
-The quarter-pound patties, bacon, and mayo alone deliver a whopping 58 grams of fat—worse than five of the King’s classic hamburgers—with 2.5 grams of ultra-dangerous trans fat, which is more than a days’ worth.
+The quarter-pound patties, bacon, and mayo alone deliver a whopping 55 grams of fat — worse than five of the King’s classic hamburgers — which is more than a days’ worth.
 Eek!

 A remnant from the days when “super-sizing” was cool, this sandwich takes a perfectly fine burger and multiplies it by two.
 There’s no reason to eat a half-pound of beef for lunch, unless, of course, it’s 2004 and you’re making a documentary about getting fat.
 To see how your favorite McDonald’s menu items stack up against this devilish dish, check out our exclusive report, Every Menu Item at McDonald’s—Ranked!!

 Moe’s Southwest Grill

 The Homewrecker Burrito with Steak (12" flour tortilla with seasoned rice, beans, shredded cheese, pico de gallo and guacamole)